-- Airtankers must comply with briefed exit instructions: Airtankers may request, and must receive, an alternate clearance if unable to comply with briefed exit instruction.
-If possible, this should be accomplished prior to maneuvering for the drop. - Exit Straight Out at Maneuvering Altitude at 150 knots until clear of the FTA is Standard: The standard exit is to fly straight out at maneuvering attitude while maintaining 150kts or less until clear of the FTA.
-Airtanker pilots must coordinate for alternate instructions if the standard exit will not work for reasons of safety or efficiency.
-For example, on a small fire if the reload base is on the opposite side of the fire from the direction of exit, airtanker pilots may request a turn prior to 7 miles (such as at 3 miles) to proceed back to the reload. - Avoid other Working Areas/Areas of Operations (WA/AO): WA/AOs are areas where an identified project or task is being accomplished.
+- Aerial Supervision should give exist instructions and airtankers must comply with briefed exit instructions.
+If no exit instructions are received, airtanker pilots should ask for exit instructions.
+Airtankers may request, and must receive, an alternate clearance if unable to comply with briefed exit instruction for safety or efficiency For example, on a small fire if the reload base is on the opposite of the fire from the direction of exit or if the terrain does not allow, air tanker pilots may request a turn prior to 7 miles to proceed back to the reload.
+If possible, this should be accomplished prior to maneuvering for the drop. - If no exit instructions were received or while waiting for alternate exit clearance, exit straight out at maneuvering altitude until at least 7 NM from drop. - Aircraft departing incident airspace must follow assigned departure route and altitude.
+Aerial supervisors must deconflict routes for departing aircraft within the airspace.
+Pilots must practice see and avoid.
+Departure altitude will remain at the airtanker maneuvering altitude until at least 7 NM from the drop/work location and speeds will remain at 150 KIAS or less. - Avoid other Working Areas/Area of Operations (WA/AO): WA/AOs are areas where an identified project or task is being accomplished.
 Airtankers are required, unless clearance is given, to avoid other WA/AOs.
 Aerial supervisors should identify exit instructions that provide clearance from other operations, but airtanker pilots should query aerial supervisors if exit instructions are unclear. - Drop Critique: Aerial supervisors should provide a drop critique.
 If no drop critique is received, when time and activity permits, airtanker pilots should request a drop critique.
 The critique should describe where the drop landed in relation to the desired location.
 Drop critiques should always include feedback on the start point and the line.
 If the drop is a start/stop or roll-up-to, the feedback should include critique of the end point as well.
 Example:

-Rock Air Attack: "Tanker 79, start was 1⁄4 load late.
+Rock Air Attack: "Tanker 100, start was 1⁄4 load late.
 Line started good, but the last 1⁄4 load drifted into the black."